scottyschup/ruby-curriculum/debugging/debugger.md

 similar number of bugs.
 The difference is that skilled developers are able to quickly identify and fix bugs.

-A rule of thumb is that it takes it takes 10x as long to debug code as to write it.
+A rule of thumb is that it takes 10x as long to debug code as to write it.
 Master debugging and you master programming.

 ## Write code that's testable